fhdm-dev/scoppy/docs/wiki/Installation-&-Getting-Started.md

 #### a.
 USB

+> Please note that if you are using a Pico W and a connection over USB hasn’t been established within 10 seconds of powering up the board, the Pico W will start listening to connections over Wi-Fi.
+To try connecting via USB again the Pico W will need to be restarted.

 Open the app and look at the connection badge at the lower left of the app screen and check that the connection type is set to USB.
 If it isn't USB, tap the badge and then tap 'Change connection type' from the menu and then select USB.

 ![](img/app/usb-connection-type-disconnected.png)